saponnness/Bellabeat-DA-Case-Study/README.md

 - Fitbit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius): This Kaggle dataset includes personal fitness tracker data from 30 Fitbit users.
 - The data is stored in 18 .csv files and provides data on physical activity, heart rate, steps, sleep monitoring and more.
 - These data are recorded in daily, hourly, and minute formats and are recorded in date ranges.
-04.12.2016-05.12.2016
+04.12.2016 to 05.12.2016

 ## Organization and Transformation of Data.